Truck Driving

 How do I start a career as a truck driver?

-ECC admits students to the program each semester; after applying to the school, you will begin at the start of the new semester with six weeks in the classroom and ten weeks in the truck with experienced faculty who care about your success.
+ECC admits students to the program each semester; after applying to the school, you will begin at the start of the new semester with eight weeks during the day or sixteen weeks at night, online, yard skills, and road skills on day one with experienced faculty who care about your success.

 How long does it take to get a commercial driving license?